SolarFactories/terraform-provider-dependencytrack/docs/resources/project.md

 - `parent` (String) UUID of a parent project, to allow for nesting.
 Available in API 4.7+.
 - `purl` (String) Package URL of the Project.
 MUST be in standardised format to be saved.
 See DependencyTrack for format.
 - `swid` (String) SWID Tag ID.
 ISO/IEC 19770-2:2015.
+- `tags` (List of String) Tags to assign to a project.
+If unset, retains setting.
+If set, conflicts with `dependencytrack_tag_projects` resource.
 - `version` (String) Version of the project.

 ### Read-Only